ken1ma/ms-teams-app-study/apps-ms-template/README.md

     1. [149fcc0](https://github.com/OfficeDev/TeamsFx/commit/149fcc03572b6f7b244f3b1f9ba92c4e66df3e00) (2023-11-09) has been applied
     1. It seems the template at `teamsapp-cli-3.0.0-alpha.ec50e3de8.0` (2023-11-13) is used

+## non-sso-tab-ts-01

+1. Create a project

+       npm run -- teamsapp new --app-name non-sso-tab-js-01 \
+               --capability tab-non-sso \
+               --programming-language typescript \
+               --folder apps-ms-template/ \
+               --interactive false

 ## Generated but uncommitted files

+They are the same for every project.

 ## `.localConfigs`